distributed-system-analysis/benchpress-dashboard/README.md

 ## Foreword

-Pbench Dashboard is a web-based platform for consuming indexed performance benchmark data.
+Benchpress Dashboard is a web-based platform for consuming indexed performance benchmark data.
 The platform provides a consolidated view of benchmark data within tables, charts, and other powerful visualizations.
 Users are able to quickly navigate through benchmark data and tune analytics through comparison tools for in-depth analysis.

 ## Scaffolding